Omega TV Cyprus: History

+Initially known as O Logos (the word), the channel launched in 1992 under the auspices of the Church of Cyprus.
+In this phase, the channel censored scenes of nudity, homosexuality and swearing from the movies it bought.
+One of its successes was the broadcast of horse races.
+Many of the initial offers, including horse races and top-tier movies, were picked up later by subscription channel Lumiere TV as the channel was bought by MEGA Channel from Greece in 1999.
+The realignment didn't lead to the end of its collaboration with the Church of Cyprus, as the Church remained its main shareholder.

+Following the closure of MEGA Channel in Greece, and due to payment evasion for the using of its name at Teletypos S.A., the owner of the channel, it was rebranded MEGAOne in September 2016, by then, the channel had an agreement with Star Channel.
+It also created its own news portal, TV One News.

 On Screen Branding

-The channel originally launched in 1992 as Logos and used this name for 7 years before the channel re-branding to MEGA in 1999.
+The channel originally launched in 1992 as O Logos (the word) and used this name for 7 years before the channel re-branding to MEGA in 1999.

 From 1999 to 18 October 2016, the channel was known as MEGA Channel Cyprus and had the same branding and on-screen identity as the sister channel Mega Channel Greece.
 On 18 October 2016, the transitional MEGAOne brand was launched and was used until 4 September 2017 when the TVOne brand was introduced.
 On 25 October 2018 (3 days before Mega Channel Greece stopped television broadcasting), the channel renamed as OMEGA.

 OMEGA LIVE Portal

 Omega have their own news portal called OMEGA LIVE which features news from Cyprus and the world as well as offering TV guides, live streaming and video on demand services.
 This portal launched in 2018 using the name TVONE NEWS (ex.
 LIVE NEWS) before later rebranding to OMEGA LIVE.